DogeTheBeast/College_notes/CHEM 154/Unit 8/Gibb's Free Energy.md

 The standard Gibbs free energy of formation (${G_f°}$) of a compound is the change of Gibbs free energy that accompanies the formation of 1 mole of a substance in its standard state from its constituent elements in their standard states (the most stable form of the element at 1 bar of pressure and the specified temperature, usually 298.15 K or 25 °C).

-The stanard Gibb's Free Energy of formation for
+The stanard Gibb's Free Energy of formation for elements in reference form

 ---
 Read also - [[Entropy]]